Adam Cole: Championship reigns (2012–2015)

-On April 4 at Supercard of Honor VIII, Cole defeated Jay Briscoe in a ladder match to become the undisputed ROH World Champion, retaining his title and taking over Briscoe's unrecognized "Real World Title" and later giving it to Matt Hardy who renamed it the “ROH Iconic Championship”.
+On April 4 at Supercard of Honor VIII, Cole defeated Jay Briscoe in a ladder match to become the undisputed ROH World Champion, retaining his title and taking over Briscoe's unrecognized "Real World Title" and later giving it to Matt Hardy who renamed it the "ROH Iconic Championship".
 In May 2014, Cole took part in a tour co-produced by ROH and New Japan Pro-Wrestling (NJPW), during which he made two more successful title defenses; first against Kevin Steen at Global Wars on May 10 and then against NJPW's Jyushin Thunder Liger at War of the Worlds on May 17.
-The following month, Cole retained the championship against A. C. H. and Tommaso Ciamapa.
-On June 22 at Best in the World 2014, Cole lost the ROH World Championship to Michael Elgin, ending his reign at 275 days.
+The following month, Cole retained the championship against ACH and Tommaso Ciamapa.
+On June 22 at Best in the World, Cole lost the ROH World Championship to Michael Elgin, ending his reign at 275 days.
 Through ROH's relationship with NJPW, Cole made his Japanese debut on August 10, in Tokorozawa, Saitama, teaming with Kingdom stablemate Michael Bennett to defeat Captain New Japan and Jyushin Thunder Liger in a tag team match.
 On November 8, Cole won the 2014 Survival of the Fittest.
-On December 7 at Final Battle 2014, Cole unsuccessfully challenged Jay Briscoe for the ROH World Championship in a Fight Without Honor.
+On December 7 at Final Battle, Cole unsuccessfully challenged Jay Briscoe for the ROH World Championship in a Fight Without Honor.
 The following week, Cole announced he had suffered a shoulder injury, which required surgery.

 Cole returned from his injury on May 12, 2015, at War of the Worlds '15, losing to A.J.
 Styles.
 Cole then began having problems with his Kingdom stablemates and started teasing a reunion with his Future Shock tag team partner Kyle O'Reilly.
 However, on September 18 at All Star Extravaganza VII, Cole turned on O'Reilly during his match for the ROH World Championship and reunited with the rest of the Kingdom, becoming a heel once again.